Venues

 SANTA MONICA JETTY

-A daily ferry ride along the Mandovi river for sunset concerts departs from this jetty.
+A daily ferry along the Mandovi river for sunset concerts of classical music departs from this jetty.

 Wheelchair Accessible Ramp Alcohol Drink Food Pet Friendly Restroom

-The Arena will come alive every evening with large stage dance performances and music concerts spanning the classical and contemporary genres.
+Perched on the gentle incline of Nagalli Hills, the Arena comes alive every evening, celebrating the end of the day with large stage dance performances and music concerts spanning the classical and contemporary genres.

 Visting Goa